-Connection Administration security role will have access to this.
+Connection Type Configuration Click the ticon to manage your Connection Types.
+Rock admins and those in the RSR - Connection Administration security role will have access to this.
 We'll talk more about configuring connection types below.

-Favorites
+3 Favorites

 You can "favorite" individual connection opportunities by clicking the star in the top right corner of the opportunity's card.
 Favorited opportunities will automatically appear at the top of the page under the Favorites heading, so you don't have to go hunting for the ones you work with most often.